zolagonano/a-ninjas-handbook/src/chapter_3.md

   - **Sexual orientation:** Your sexual preferences and identity.
   - **Health information:** Data about your medical history and current health status.
   - **Memberships in various organizations:** Affiliations with clubs, societies, and other groups.

+### Protecting Sensitive Information

+Now that we're familiar with some common types of sensitive information in OPSEC, let's explore approaches we can take to protect this data.
+These protections vary widely based on your personal situation and unique threat model, so always refer to your threat model.

+### Personal Identifiable Information (PII)

+- Encrypt files and documents containing PII using robust encryption algorithms like AES.
+Avoid rolling your own encryption; use proven algorithms and audited implementations.
+- Minimize the collection and retention of unnecessary PII.
+Provide your PII only when absolutely necessary, and consider using a pseudonym or fake identity where possible.
+- Store physical documents containing PII, such as passports, in secure locations with surveillance systems like CCTV.

+### Financial Information

+- Use secure connections (HTTPS) when accessing financial websites like banks.
+- Regularly monitor your financial accounts for unauthorized access and enable warning features where available.
+- Enable transaction notifications for all transactions to stay informed about any suspicious activity.
+- For cryptocurrencies, use decentralized and anonymous options like Zcash and Monero for enhanced privacy.

+### Account Credentials

+- Utilize a reputable password manager to securely store passwords and account credentials.
+Avoid using the same password across multiple accounts.
+- Enable two-factor authentication (2FA) whenever possible for an added layer of security.
+- Never share account credentials via email or unencrypted messaging platforms.
+Use encryption or secure messaging apps like Signal for sensitive information.
+- Periodically review and update account passwords, and consider signing up for services that monitor for data breaches.

+### Digital Footprint and Metadata

+- Use a pseudonymous VPN or Tor (depending on your threat model) to mask your IP address and encrypt internet traffic.
+- Configure browsers to minimize browser history, cookies, and other metadata.
+Consider using Tor Browser for enhanced privacy.
+- Use privacy-focused search engines like DuckDuckGo or StartPage, or host your own search engine like Searx.
+- Disable location services on your devices when not needed to prevent location data from being stored in images.

+### Communication Content

+- Always use end-to-end encryption when communicating.
+Choose messaging apps like Session and Signal for strong encryption and minimal metadata storage.
+- Use encrypted email services like Tutanota and ProtonMail, or utilize PGP encryption for emails.
+- Avoid sharing sensitive information over unencrypted channels like public Wi-Fi networks.

+### Behavioral Information

+- Use privacy-friendly search engines and disable search suggestions to minimize tracking.
+- Regularly clear browser history, cookies, and caches, or consider using Tor Browser.
+- Review and adjust privacy settings on social media platforms to minimize personal data collection.

+### Professional Information

+- Encrypt work-related documents and files using strong encryption methods.
+- Use secure, encrypted collaboration tools for sharing sensitive work-related information.
+- Implement access controls and permissions to restrict access to confidential work data.

+### Biometric Information

+- Store biometric information encrypted using strong encryption algorithms.
+- Limit the collection and storage of biometric data to what is necessary for authentication purposes, or avoid biometric authentication if possible.

+### Personal Preferences and Opinions

+- Exercise caution when sharing personal preferences and opinions on public platforms, especially under your real name.
+- Adjust privacy settings on social media to limit the visibility of personal preferences and opinions.
+- Consider using pseudonyms or anonymous accounts for discussions on sensitive topics, which can sometimes be crucial depending on your location.